MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-storage-classifications.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-Storage classifications abstract storage devices in the System Center 2016 - Virtual Machine Manager (VMM) fabric.
-You group together storage devices with similar characteristics, usually by performance and availability.
-You can then assign classifications rather than specific storage devices to hosts and clusters.
-The host and cluster can then use any available storage within the assigned classification.
+Use storage classifications to abstract storage devices in the System Center 2016 - Virtual Machine Manager (VMM) fabric.
+You classify storage devices with similar characteristics, and assign these classifications, rather than specific storage devices, to hosts and clusters.
+The host and cluster can then use any available storage n the classification.

-For example you could create:
+Classifications are often based on storage types or performance characteristics.
+For example, you could create:

     **Name** | **Description** |
     --- | ---